uidaholib/copyright-guide/guide/research/rights.md

 # Managing Your Rights

 Managing your copyright effectively will benefit you now and in the future.
 Traditional publication agreements typically require a transfer of copyright from the author to the publisher; these arrangements, which are variously known as "Copyright Transfer Agreements" or "Publication Agreements," often transfer all of your rights to the publisher as a single bundle.
-While this make work for some, it is not always in the best interest of the author\(—\)or their work\(—\)to do so, which is why it's critical to know your options when seeking a publisher.
+While this may work for some, it is not always in the best interest of the author\(—\)or their work\(—\)to do so, which is why it's critical to know your options when seeking a publisher.

 ## Research which publishers have the best agreements for your needs